-4.7 Remuneration of Interested Parties and Senior Officers (Reg.
+4.6 Remuneration of Interested Parties and Senior Officers (Reg.
 21)

-4.7.1 Below are details of the payments made by the Company and all payment undertakings (in cash and/or cash equivalents, loans, rights and any other benefit) which the Company took upon itself in the reporting year, as recognized in the financial statements for the reporting year, including with regard to retirement terms, for each of the five officers receiving the highest pay from among the senior officers serving in the Company or a company under its control (the three senior officers with the highest remuneration in the corporation, whose remuneration was provided in connection with their position in the corporation itself, are among the following five officers):
+4.6.1 Below are details of the payments made by the Company and all payment undertakings (in cash and/or cash equivalents, loans, rights and any other benefit) which the Company took upon itself in the reporting year, as recognized in the financial statements for the reporting year, including with regard to retirement terms, for each of the five officers receiving the highest pay from among the senior officers serving in the Company or a company under its control (the three senior officers with the highest remuneration in the corporation, whose remuneration was provided in connection with their position in the corporation itself, are among the following five officers):

-Name Position Employment Corporate capital holding rate as of the report publication date Salary (NIS thousands) Bonus (NIS thousands) Share- based payment, managem ent fees, consulting fees, commissio n, interest, rent and other Total (NIS thousands) Mr. Haim Shani (1) Joint Active Chairman of the Board of Directors 30% 13.82% 1,406 1,296 - 2,702 Mr. Amit Harari CEO of the Company 100% - 967 500 17 1,484 Mr. Albert Betz General Manager Unitronics INC 100% - 803 415 8 1,226 Mr. Itzhak Hai CFO 100% - 766 150 95 1,011 Mr. Boaz Carmi VP Sales 100% - 717 280 7 1,004 Other directors who are not officers 1,140 713 - 1,853
+Name Position Employ ment Corporate capital holding rate as of the report publication date Salary (NIS thousands) Bonus (NIS thousan ds) Share- based payment (NIS thousan ds) Manag ement fees (NIS thousa nds) Total (NIS thousa nds) Mr. Haim Shani (1) Joint Active Chairman of the Board of Directors 30% 13.78% 1,440 1,340 - 2,780 Mr. Amit Ben Zvi Joint Active Chairman of the Board of Directors - - - - 1,529 1,529 Mr. Amit Harari CEO of the Company 100% - 923 205 339 1,467 Mr. Albert Betz General Manager Unitronics INC 100% - 880 77 135 1,093 Mr. Itzhak Hai CFO 100% - 821 37 220 1,078

-- (1) For details of the rent paid by the Company to the Company under the control of Haim Shani and Bareket Shani in respect of the rental of private floors on the Unitronics House, see section 1.11.2 in Chapter A of this Periodic Report. - 4.7.2 Remuneration policy On May 17, 2022, following the approval of the Balance Sheet Committee, the Remuneration and Audit Committee (hereinafter: the "Remuneration Committee") and the Company's Board of Directors ratified the Remuneration Policy for officers of the Company, following the passing of three years from the previous approval of the Remuneration Policy.
-The Remuneration Committee and the Board of Directors of the Company believe that it is appropriate to ratify the Remuneration Policy of the Company, without material changes.
-For the wording of the ratified Remuneration Policy and the reasons for the ratification thereof, see the Immediate Report on the convening of the meeting of April 11, 2022 and the report on the results of the meeting of May 17, 2022, reference number 2022-01-038805 and reference number 2022-01-060136, respectively, the information of which is included herein by way of reference) (hereinafter: the "Remuneration Policy").
-As of the date of this report, the terms of office and employment of all Company officers are in accordance with the Remuneration Policy - 4.7.3 Mr. Haim Shani The Company is bound by a personal employment agreement with Mr. Haim Shani (controlling shareholder of the Company (jointly with the FIMI Fund) and a Director) (hereinafter in this section: the "Employment Agreement").
+(1) For details of the rent paid by the Company to the Company under the control of Haim Shani and Bareket Shani in respect of the rental of private floors in Unitronics House, see section 1.11.2 in Chapter A of this Periodic Report.

+- 4.6.2 Remuneration policy On May 17, 2022, following the approval of the Balance Sheet Committee, the Remuneration and Audit Committee (hereinafter: the "Remuneration Committee") and the Company's Board of Directors ratified the Remuneration Policy for officers of the Company.
+For the wording of the Remuneration Policy, see the Immediate Report on the convening of the meeting of April 11, 2022, and reference number 2022-01-060136, included herein by way of reference (hereinafter: the "Remuneration Policy").
+As of the date of this report, the terms of office and employment of all Company officers are in accordance with the Remuneration Policy - 4.6.3 Mr. Haim Shani The Company is bound by a personal employment agreement with Mr. Haim Shani (controlling shareholder of the Company (jointly with the FIMI Fund) and a Director) (hereinafter in this section: the "Employment Agreement").
 In accordance with the Employment Agreement, Mr. Shani serves as the active Chairman of the Board of Directors of the Company.

-Under the Employment Agreement, as approved on March 24, 2022 and March 28, 2022 by the Remuneration Committee and the Board of Directors of the Company, respectively, and subsequently, on May 17, 2022 by the General Meeting of the Shareholders of the Company (for further details see the Immediate Report on the convening of the meeting of April 11, 2022 and the report on the results of the meeting of May 17, 2022 reference number 2022-01-060136, the information of which is included herein by way of reference), Mr. Shani's salary is NIS 60,000 per month.
+Under the Employment Agreement, Mr. Shani's salary is NIS 60,000 per month.
 The salary is linked to the Consumer Price Index, such that as of January 2012, and each year thereafter, an amount equal to the percentage of change in the past year's CPI is to be added to the salary thereof.
 The base index for the purpose of calculating the amount of linkage added in January 2012 was the known index for March 2011 published on April 15, 2011.
 The Employment Agreement is in force for a period of three years starting on April 1, 2022.